technomancy/swank-clojure/README.md

 server that allows SLIME (the Superior Lisp Interaction Mode for Emacs) to connect to Clojure projects.

+## Deprecated

+This project is no longer under active development.

+New users are strongly encouraged to try out [nrepl.el](https://github.com/kingtim/nrepl.el) instead.
+If you need an advanced debugger, [Ritz](https://github.com/pallet/ritz) might be a better fit.

 ## Usage

 The simplest way is to just "jack in" from an existing project